Conjunctive Queries With Self-Joins, Towards a Fine-Grained Complexity Analysis: Preliminaries

-{\bf The enumeration problem} is decomposed into two phases.
-The preprocessing phase computes a data structure that is used during the enumeration phase for outputting the set of solutions of $q$ over $D$, one by one and with no repetition.
-The maximal time between two consecutive answers during the enumeration phase is called the \emph{delay}.
+The problems we consider are parameterized by a query $q$ and take as input a database $D$. \emph{The evaluation problem} computes the set of solutions $q(D)$. \emph{The testing problem} asks whether $q(D)$ is empty. \emph{The enumeration problem} is decomposed into two phases: the preprocessing phase computes a data structure that is used during the enumeration phase for outputting the solutions of $q(D)$ one by one and with no repetition.
+The maximal time between two consecutive answers during enumeration is called the \emph{delay}.

-We care about solving these problems in an efficient way.
 We use the RAM computation model with uniform addition and multiplication, and we adopt the data complexity point of view.
-That is, the constants hidden in the big $O$ notation may depend on the query but not on the database.
-The input size, denoted $\size{D}$, corresponds to the size of any reasonable encoding of the database $D$, linear in the number of database tuples.
-By efficient we mean in time linear in the input + output sizes for the evaluation problem, linear in the input size for the first solution problem, and in constant delay after linear preprocessing time for the enumeration problem.
-Note that a constant delay after linear preprocessing time algorithm implies that the evaluation problem can be solved in linear input + output time and that the first solution problem can be solved in linear time.
-We will also consider enumeration algorithms working with linear delay after linear preprocessing time.
-Notice that this no longer implies that the evaluation problem can be solved in linear input + output time, but it does imply that the first solution problem can be solved in linear time.
+That is, the constants hidden in the big $O$ notation may depend on the query but not the database.
+The input size, denoted $\size{D}$, corresponds to the size of a reasonable encoding of the database $D$, linear in the number of database tuples.
+Note that an enumeration algorithm with linear preprocessing implies that the testing problem can be solved in linear time.
+A constant delay after linear preprocessing enumeration algorithm implies that the evaluation problem can be solved in linear input plus output time.

-Our enumeration algorithms use the time constraints in its most general way: during the enumeration phase, our constant/linear delay algorithms may use a total memory that may not be constant/linear.
-This is in contrast with many of the known enumeration algorithms for database queries where the constant delay algorithms use the strict definition where the extra memory used after the preprocessing remains bounded by a constant, see for instance~\cite{DBLP:conf/pods/SchweikardtSV18,DBLP:journals/lmcs/KazanaS19,DBLP:journals/tocl/KazanaS13,bdg:dichotomy,DBLP:journals/corr/abs-1105-3583}.
-As the distinction is important, we will make it explicit in the paper when we use the most liberal definition.

-The main reason for using this extra memory is that our enumeration algorithms may need to save each produced solution (or sometimes only parts of the solution) in memory in order to later use it for producing more solutions.
-This requires a memory that may be in $O(n^{|q|})$ where $n$ is the size of the database.
-This is in particular the case in the proof of the Cheater's Lemma~\cite{DBLP:conf/pods/CarmeliK19} that we will use in several occasions.
-This lemma shows that during the enumeration we can as well allow for a constant number of duplicate answers.